-“As part of my continuing professional development this year, I have read the international bestseller “Why We Sleep” by Matthew Walker, a professor of neuroscience and psychology,” says Ann-Christin, one of our Registered Osteopaths.
+“As part of my continuing professional development this year, I have read the international bestseller “Why We Sleep” by Matthew Walker, a professor of neuroscience and psychology,” says Ann-Christin, Registered Osteopath, when she was working at our clinic.

 “Despite thoroughly enjoying this book, I often found myself nodding off reading it.
 It was as though my brain took the repeated mention of “sleep” as a command.
 Could the author be onto a new cure for insomnia?”

 Ann-Christin summarises the key points below:

 The book claims that regularly sleeping fewer than six or seven hours a night has detrimental effects on our immune system.
 It can more than double the risk of cancer and can contribute to the development of weight gain and pre-diabetes, Alzheimer’s disease, cardiovascular disease and stroke.
 In addition to that, it can worsen depression and anxiety.

 If you do get enough sleep though, you may feel fit and healthy:

 - Our brains love sleep as it enriches many of its functions, including learning, memory, logic and decision making.

 - In the body, sleep helps our immune system do its job, helps fight infection and malignancy.
 It regulates appetite, is involved in controlling our weight and maintains a healthy gut biome.